Biography

 Taylor leverages his multi-agency U.S. government experience to counsel clients on regulatory and litigation matters related to environmental cleanups, renewable energy, and sustainability.

-With a distinguished career spanning nearly two decades, Taylor has served in various high-profile legal roles within the U.S. government, most recently as Deputy General Counsel, Environment, Energy, & Installations, for the Department of Defense (DOD).
+With a distinguished career spanning two decades, Taylor has served in various high-profile legal roles within the U.S. government, most recently as Deputy General Counsel, Environment, Energy, & Installations, for the Department of Defense (DOD).

 Taylor’s public service career also includes serving as Special Counsel to the Department of the Navy Office of General Counsel and as Deputy Associate Counsel in the Obama White House.
 He began his legal career in private practice.